thejoonho/leopold-fc750r/README.md

 # Custom Bluetooth Keyboard: Leopold FC750R

->📣 Everything is working.
-Currently finishing the final task: adding consumer controls to the USB HID report and BLE HID report.
+> 📣 Keyboard is going to work!
+Currently cleaning up the code and working on the documentation 🔥
 <br>

 🛠️ Converted a commercial wired keyboard (Leopold FC750R) into a Bluetooth keyboard.
 I designed the Bluetooth keyboard's schematic and printed circuit board (PCB), assembled the keyboard, and tested the complete system.